Visualization Quality and Mesh Settings

 Introduction to Visualization Quality

 In Implicit Modeling, most of the geometry is created from implicit functions, which, theoretically, are analytical and therefore perfectly describe the geometry.
 However, this "perfect" geometry has to be rendered and also combined with other geometry that may not have a perfectly accurate definition, such as a triangle mesh (e.g., .stl).
 For these reasons, all implicit geometry is sampled on a 3D grid of points, which is analogous to the pixels in a digital image.
 In 3D, we call these pixels "voxels."
 In much the same way as we talk about the resolution of digital images, we have a similar notion of resolution in Implicit Modeling.
-This resolution is controlled by the Visualization Quality dropdown that you can see in the top left corner of the images below.
+This resolution is controlled by the Visualization Quality dropdown that you can see in the top-left corner of the images below.
 The first image shows a lattice structure, computed and visualized using the Very Low setting.
 It is clear that sharp edges have become rounded, and some of the diameters of the struts differ from the specified value.

-If we now look at the next image, the sharp edges are much sharper, although not truly perfect, and the diameter of the struts is very close to the specified value.
+If you look at the next image, the sharp edges are much sharper, although not truly perfect, and the diameter of the struts is very close to the specified value.
 You should use the Visualization settings to balance the trade-off between compute times (which depend on your hardware, e.g., GPU memory) and the desired Visualization Quality and geometry accuracy.

 Advice for Managing the Visualization Quality

 A good habit to form is to change the Visualization Quality to suit what you are doing at any given time.
-For example, computationally intensive operations, such as using Convert in Implicit Modeling, might be best attempted at a lower Visualization Quality first, then increasing the quality once you are satisfied that the operation is running correctly.
+For example, computationally intensive operations, such as using Convert in Implicit Modeling, might be best attempted at a lower Visualization Quality first, then increasing the quality when you are satisfied that the operation is running correctly.
 Conversely, when creating models for export or render, it is recommended to try and use the highest feasible Visualization Quality for your computer.

 Another consideration is that each body in an implicit part has its own voxel grid.
 In the image below, we have a cylinder in the foreground and a cube, positioned at a distance, in the background.
 You should note that both geometries are captured accurately, with sharp features.